What is a wish?

 To be eligible for a wish, a child must be at least 2.5 and not more than 17 years of age at the time of referral.

 What children are eligible?

 Children are eligible if they have been diagnosed with an illness that is malignant, progressive or degenerative and that puts the child’s life in jeopardy, as determined by the child’s own physician.
 More detailed guidelines on eligibility are provided to medical professionals on request.
 The Make-A-Wish Foundation grants wishes regardless of race, religion, or socioeconomic status.
-No eligible Utah child has ever been denied a wish or placed on a waiting list.
+No eligible Utah child has ever been denied a wish.

 Are there any restrictions on wishes?

 The Foundation tries to ensure that a wish is age appropriate and the child’s own heartfelt desire, expressed in his or her own words.
 We discourage wishes that appear to be initiated by a need of the family or a need of medical treatment.
 Serious safety concerns may also prevent us from granting certain wishes.

 Is the whole family included in a wish?

 The Make-A-Wish Foundation is unique in that a child’s parents and unmarried siblings living in the home who are under 19 years of age take part in the wish.
 They have all shared in the grief of the illness and should share in the joy and memories of the wish experience.

 Is a child who has already received a wish from another wish-granting organization eligible to receive a wish from the Make-A-Wish Foundation?

 No, a child who has received a wish from another organization is not eligible for a wish from the Make-A-Wish Foundation.